 Community Change builds the power and capacity of low-income people, especially low-income people of color, to lead powerful and dynamic movements for social change.
 With our community-based partner groups, we bridge the grassroots and the national, supporting outsider strategies to disrupt the status quo while also building pathways to influence the insider conversation.

-The Senior Policy and Advocacy Advisor will play a leadership role in advocacy efforts surrounding Community Change’s mission to build power and capacity in low-income communities and strengthen the progressive movement through effective policy advocacy.
-This position also supports the research and development of policy and legislative proposals relating to existing and future priority areas identified by Community Change and our local partner organizations.
+The Senior Policy and Advocacy Advisor will play a key role in representing Community Change in DC coalitions and on Capitol Hill and driving overall advocacy efforts surrounding Community Change’s mission to build power and capacity in low-income communities and strengthen the progressive movement through effective policy advocacy.
+This position also works on policy development and legislative advocacy in priority areas identified by Community Change and our local partner organizations.

-The Senior Policy and Advocacy Advisor is part of the Policy and Advocacy Team, which is responsible for working with other Community Change staff and partner organizations to help develop and advance Community Change’s legislative agenda before Congress and the Administration, as well as supporting Community Change and its partners’ efforts to advance policy initiatives at the state and local levels.
+The Senior Policy and Advocacy Advisor is part of the Policy and Advocacy Team, which is responsible for working with other Community Change staff and partner organizations to help develop and advance Community Change’s legislative agenda in Congress and works with the Administration to advance our priorities as well as supporting Community Change and its partners’ efforts to advance policy initiatives at the national, state and local levels.

 A portion of time may be spent doing work for Community Change’s sister organization, Community Change Action.

-- Play a key role in representing Community Change at national campaign tables and shaping campaign strategy.
-Serve as one of the key contacts at Community Change with influential policy makers on key campaigns.
+- Play a key role in developing and driving Community Change’s strategies to advance our national policy agenda and serve as one of the key contacts at Community Change with influential policy makers on key campaigns.

-- Represent Community Change positions to partner organizations, key policy makers and their staff, among others as necessary.
-Develop and disseminate relevant information to national and local partners, policy makers, and the media and communities.
+- Represent Community Change positions to key policy makers and their staff, among others as necessary.

-- Present Community Change policy positions at national conferences and conduct trainings on Community Change policy positions with grassroots partners on an as needed basis.
+- Represent Community Change policy positions to grassroots partners, and in national coalitions on an as needed basis.

-- Work closely with community groups to formulate strategy around policy campaigns at the state or local level.
+- Work closely with organizers and community-based partner groups to formulate strategy around policy campaigns that connect to national policy priorities.

 - Play a key role in translating national campaign efforts to state and local partners.

-- Present relevant policy/legislative developments to Community Change field partners.
+- Present relevant policy/legislative developments to Community Change field staff and partners.

-- Equip grassroots leaders on key policy issues and on working with policy makers.
+- Work together with organizing and campaign staff to support training and other resources as necessary to equip grassroots leaders on key policy issues and working with policy makers.

-- A minimum of seven years of experience in policy analysis, creation and legislative research, which may include experience on Capitol Hill, academic research or community organizing around issues of importance to low-income communities and immigrants.
+- At least seven-ten years of experience in strategic policy advocacy and policy analysis and development, which may include experience on Capitol Hill, in national coalitions or community organizing around issues of importance to low-income communities, communities of color and immigrants.

-- Experience working with community organizing groups, unions, or other base-building groups and their constituencies on policy campaigns, specifically related to communicating complex policies to grassroots constituencies and assisting grassroots organizations in developing effective issue campaigns.
+- Experience working with community organizing groups, unions, or other base-building groups and their constituencies on policy campaigns, specifically related to communicating complex policies to grassroots constituencies and assisting grassroots organizations in developing effective issue campaigns and strategic policy advocacy.

 - Willingness to accept guidance and direction from grassroots organizations and organizers on priority issues.